Hawaiian eruption: Petrology of basalts in Hawaii

 The key factors in generating a Hawaiian eruption are basaltic magma and a low percentage of dissolved water (less than one percent).
 The lower the water content, the more peaceful is the resulting flow.
 Almost all lava that comes from Hawaiian volcanoes is basalt in composition.
 Hawaiian basalts that make up almost all of the islands are tholeiite.
 These rocks are similar but not identical to those that are produced at ocean ridges.
 Basalt relatively richer in sodium and potassium (more alkaline) has erupted at the undersea volcano of Kamaʻehuakanaloa (formerly Lōʻihi) at the extreme southeastern end of the volcanic chain, and these rocks may be typical of early stages in the "evolution" of all Hawaiian islands.
 In the late stages of eruption of individual volcanoes, more alkaline basalt also was erupted, and in the very late stages after a period of erosion, rocks of unusual composition such as nephelinite were produced in very small amounts.
 These variations in magma composition have been investigated in great detail, in part to try to understand how mantle plumes may work.

 Safety

-Hawaiian eruptions are considered less dangerous than other types of volcanic eruptions because they produce little ash and lava flows are generally slow-moving.
+Hawaiian eruptions are considered less dangerous than other types of volcanic eruptions because they produce little ash, and lava flows are generally slow-moving.
 However, they can still cause injuries or deaths.

 In 1993, a photographer attempting to take pictures of a lava ocean entry died, and several tourists were injured, when a lava bench collapsed.
 In 2000, two people were found dead near a lava ocean entry from Kīlauea, likely killed by laze.
-Sulfur dioxide emissions can also be fatal, especially to people suffering from respiratory ailments.
-In 2018, 23 people on a tour boat were injured by a steam explosion and a lava bomb at a lava ocean entry.
+Sulfur dioxide emissions can also be deadly, especially to people suffering from respiratory ailments.
+In 2018, 23 people on a tour boat were injured by a steam explosion and lava bomba at a lava ocean entry.